gcobos/leggedbot/README.md

 In order to move a channnel, for example, channel Q, we would write the command "Q255", and the servo will go to the 100% of the defined range.
 There is also the option to set the speed at which the servo should move (from 1 to 16).
 This can be specified in the command with "Q255s16".
 Internally, those commands will be packed to use only two bytes each.

 All commands given in a same line in a program, will start at the same time.
-Each command has to be separated by a espace.
-A typical program will lok like this:
+Each command has to be separated by a space.
+A typical program will look like this:

 ```
 Q255s16 A0s16